Plastic-free why?

 - This alone is 3/4 of LEGO's carbon footprint;

-- To absorb the CO2 released by the $80 billion of plastic toys made globally each year would take 1 billion trees.
-As a comparator, in 10 years Ecosia search engine has planted 100 million trees;
+- To absorb the CO2 released by the $80 billion of plastic toys made globally each year would take 1 billion trees*.

 - The Ellen MacArthur Foundation estimates use of plastic causes 6% of all global CO2 emissions.